Hardware Guide

 iPhone / iPad

 UMIK-1 input + Bluetooth output.
-Connect the UMIK-1 via USB-C for microphone input, and pair your amplifier or speakers via Bluetooth for test signal output. iOS handles USB audio input and Bluetooth output as separate subsystems, making this the most reliable single-device wireless setup.
+Connect the UMIK-1 via USB-C for microphone input, and pair your amplifier or speakers via Bluetooth for test signal output. iOS handles USB audio input and Bluetooth output as separate subsystems, making this a reliable single-device wireless setup.

 Note: Bluetooth adds latency to the output signal.
 This doesn't affect level-based measurements (SPL, RTA, Channel Balance, THD+N, Frequency Response).
 For timing-sensitive tools — Delay Finder, Energy Time Curve, and RT60 — run the Delay Finder tool first to establish your round-trip offset, then use that value to compensate.